 Chapter 408 of the Laws of 1999 creates a statutory framework for court-ordered Assisted Outpatient Treatment (AOT), to ensure that individuals with mental illness and a history of hospitalizations and difficulties following a treatment plan participate in community-based services appropriate to their needs.
 The law attempts to ensure that services are received by those consumers least likely to pursue them and most likely to be dropped from other services because they present a unique challenge.
 This law establishes a procedure for obtaining court orders for certain individuals with mental illness to receive and accept outpatient treatment which strikes a careful balance between protecting the constitutional rights of the patient and the interests of the community.
 Our members are in a unique position to judge the effectiveness of AOT since it is our members, the Directors of Community Services, who are charged with the front line duty of helping to create and oversee the treatment plans which are the backbone of the law.
 We strongly disagree with the significant changes that this bill seeks to make; some of which we feel could invalidate the entire law as unconstitutional.
+We also see no reason to make the AOT law, which is not due to sunset until June 30, 2017, permanent at this time.

 In addition, this legislation imposes substantial unfunded mandates on localities and the state in several ways.
 This bill lays the foundation for runaway costs across the program by establishing a presumption that AOT orders should be initiated and/or indefinitely continued in the absence of a proactive reversal of this presumption.
-The bill would significantly increase costs to the LGUs in their local oversight of AOT orders, the State with increased program coordinator caseloads, and the local court systems which will be required to address countless new AOT petitions that could be filed by members of the community at large, with the assistance of the newly required petitioner assistance program created under this bill.
+The bill would significantly increase costs to the LGUs in their local oversight of AOT orders, the State with increased program coordinator caseloads, and the local court systems which will be required to address countless new AOT petitions that could be filed by members of the community at large, with the assistance of the newly required petitioner assistance program created under the proposed 9.60(f)(2).
 The creation of this assistance program itself, and the bill's additional requirement that all petitions filed by family or members of the community (among others) be subject to additional OMH rulemaking to "ensure" the filing of an AOT petition when appropriate not only creates new programmatic elements to AOT but imposes additional burdens of legal liability to the DCSs who would be required to demonstrate why they are not pursuing a petition, rather than why they are.
 The local DCS already has the ability to investigate reports from family members and there is no need for additional language circumscribing their authority.